eezd/EhFavDL/README-EN.md

 > 🔧 The next part is crucial, please read it carefully. 🔧

 - 1 `Add Fav Info`
-  - **Execute this for the first run**, note that this method will not update field information (`INSERT OR IGNORE INTO`).
+    - **Execute this for the first run**
+    - Note that this method does not update the fields in the FAV table.(`INSERT OR IGNORE INTO`)
+    - But he will update the number of favorites. (`UPDATE FAV SET TOKEN=?, FAVORITE=?
+WHERE GID=?`)

 - 2 `Update Fav Info`
     - This method will update all field information

 - 3 `Download Data`
     - Download the gallery.
 - 4 `Create ComicInfo.xml`
     - Based on the GID at the beginning of the folder, search the database for matching information, and create `ComicInfo.xml` in the folder.
 - 5 `To ZIP`
     - Compress the folder into a ZIP file.
 - 6 `Format ZIP File Name`
     - Note that in `LANraragi`, if your file name is too long, it may freeze and throw an error.
 Use this feature to format the file name length.
 - 7 `LANraragi Add Tags`
     - Refer to the images above.
 - 8 `LANraragi Check PageCount`
     - Compare the page numbers between the database and local files.
     - `if db_page_count > loc_page_count & abs(db_page_count - loc_page_count) > 3:`
 - 9 `(experiment) Download Archive Gallery`
     - Download the original image, and be mindful of your GP (Gallery Points).
     - Upon completion of the download, `STATE` will not be modified.
 If you need to modify `STATE`, please execute `DownloadArchiveGallery().update_archive_state()` and ensure that `*.zip` files exist in your `archive` folder.

 ## 💡 Komga or LANraragi?

 - `Komga`
+  -
-  - 1. May experience lag when dealing with a large number of files (e.g., 1000 files locally).
+        1. May experience lag when dealing with a large number of files (e.g., 1000 files locally).
+    -
-  - 2. TAG can only be one line, not multiple TAGs like EH.
+        2. TAG can only be one line, not multiple TAGs like EH.

 ![img-Komga](img-Komga.png)